ignat-dev/seo-chat-assistant/README.md

 Obtain an **OpenAI API Key** from https://platform.openai.com/ and set `OPENAI_API_KEY` in the `backend/.env.local` file.
 This is required for backend AI agent integration.

+#### AI Model Configuration

+The configuration files for the AI model are located in `backend/src/config`.
+They contain settings that control the behavior and quality of the AI assistant.
+By adjusting them you can fine-tune the assistant's output and ensure it aligns with your SEO strategy.

+- **modelConfig.json** - specifies the AI model and its behavior.
+  - **model**: The OpenAI model to use (e.g., `gpt-4o-mini`).
+  - **temperature**: Controls randomness/creativity of responses (higher = more creative).

+- **systemPrompt.md**
+  - Contains the system prompt that guides the AI's behavior and instructions for the SEO assistant.
+  - This prompt is sent to the model at the start of each conversation, ensuring consistent and context-aware responses.
+  - You can customize this file to change the assistant's tone, style, or task focus.

 #### Firebase

 Firebase project configuration is located in `firebase.json` in the root folder.